Russification: Lithuania and Poland

 Starting in the 1840s, Russia considered introducing Cyrillic script for spelling the Polish language, with the first school books printed in the 1860s; the reform was eventually deemed unnecessary because of the introduction of school education in the Russian language.

-Two issues of the same Lithuanian popular prayer book on Lithuanian, Auksa altorius (Golden Altar).
+Two issues of the same popular Lithuanian prayer book Auksa altorius (Golden Altar).
 Under the Lithuanian press ban, the version on the left was illegal from 1865 to 1904 because it was printed in the Latin alphabet.
 The one on the right in Cyrillic was legal and paid for by the government.

 A similar development took place in Lithuania.
 Its Governor General, Mikhail Muravyov (in office 1863–1865), prohibited the public use of spoken Polish and Lithuanian and closed Polish and Lithuanian schools; teachers from other parts of Russia who did not speak these languages were moved in to teach pupils.
+This prompted Lithuanians to establish numerous clandestine schools.
 Muravyov also banned the use of Latin and Gothic scripts in publishing.
-He was reported as saying, "What the Russian bayonet didn't accomplish, the Russian school will." ("Что не додѣлалъ русскій штыкъ – додѣлаетъ русская школа.")
-This ban, lifted only in 1904, was disregarded by the Knygnešiai, the Lithuanian book smugglers, who brought Lithuanian publications printed in the Latin alphabet, the historic orthography of the Lithuanian language, from Lithuania Minor (part of East Prussia) and from the United States into the Lithuanian-speaking areas of Imperial Russia.
+This ban, lifted only in 1904, was disregarded by the knygnešiai, the Lithuanian book smugglers, who brought Lithuanian publications printed in the Latin alphabet, the historic orthography of the Lithuanian language, from Lithuania Minor (part of East Prussia) and from the United States into the Lithuanian-speaking areas of Imperial Russia.
 The knygnešiai came to symbolise the resistance of Lithuanians against Russification.
+Later on, the language policies in Lithuania and Poland shifted towards better education in Russian.
+Ivan Petrovich Kornilov, an Imperial Russian official, wrote in 1897: